Inndy/chraind/README.md

 ## What is this?

-This is a lettory program that generate random seed from people's comments.
+This is a lottery program that generate random seed from people's comments.

 ## Naming